Unfolding-Machines/pumc-info-hub/docs/index.md

 ## Community & Contributions

-This wiki has been setup by me (JeansenVaars) for the PUM Companion community.
+This page has been setup for the PUM Companion community.
 Everyone is welcome to contribute improvements to it, so feel free to submit tips, random tables, hacks, and stories.
-If you have questions or suggestions, submit an issue ticket in the wiki Github, join us on Discord, or submit a Pull Request contribution to the [GitHub repository](https://github.com/Unfolding-Machines/pumc-wiki-space/).
+If you have questions or suggestions, submit an issue ticket in  Github, join us on Discord, or submit a Pull Request contribution to the [GitHub repository](https://github.com/Unfolding-Machines/pumc-online-hub/).

 **Happy storytelling!**